 - Set up the workflow automation and let it run in the background.

 - Focus on other aspects of your business or project.

 You can't have workflow automation without software.
 Consider what tasks you want to automate and start searching for tool features such as automation templates, low-code configuration, and drag-and-drop automation creation.

 Pro Tip: Most SaaS or cloud-based workflow automation solutions allow a free trial or account with limited users.
 There are many workflow automation and workflow management tools out there to connect different apps.
 Connectors, APIs, and integration tools like Zapier can connect disparate workflows.

 Some other workflow software you might find helpful:

 - Workflow apps (for on-the-go workflows)

-- More robust business process management (BPM) tools
+- More robust business process automation and business process management (BPM) tools